 Equipment for running beginners courses

 The Club offers round the year shooting at the range in Horndean.
-All facilities are accessible every day of the year, from Dawn to Dusk.
-There are some targets left out on the shooting range for Club members to use and also access to other targets and the Clubhouse at all times.
+All facilities are accessible every day of the year.
+There are 20 targets left out on the shooting range for Club members to use and also access to the Clubhouse at all times.

-The range currently caters for twenty target lanes and has sufficient safety overshoot for all targets to be accommodated at 100 yards.
-The grass is cut regularly, and the field well maintained with distances permanently marked out in both yards and metres.
-Car parking is 'on range' and near the shooting line.
+The range currently caters for twenty lanes and has sufficient overshoot for all targets to be uesd at 100 yards.
+The grass is cut regularly, and the field is well maintained.
+The distances are permanently marked out in both yards and meters.
+Car parking is near the shooting line.

 The Club does not have sufficient facilities for Clout, Field or any other form of shooting, other than Target Archery.

 Indoor facilities are provided in the winter months using a community sports centre in Clanfield.
-The Club owns sufficient targets, backstop nets and other items of equipment to host a major indoor shooting event each year.
+The Club has for many years hosted a major indoor shoot each year.
 This is an open tournament, called 'The Crookhorn', held at the Mountbatten Centre in Portsmouth.
+Outdoor events are now being hosted up to World Record Status and are proving to be very popular.

 The Club finances are sound and there is a policy to maintain a low membership subscription.
 We also support funds with money raising activities, such as running beginners courses.

-This is a much bigger and better site, allowing us to accommodate more members, as well as guest archers.
+This is a much bigger and better site than our previous hall, allowing us to accommodate more members, as well as guest archers.
 This venue will also allow us to offer beginners courses during the winter, taster sessions for the public and perhaps even indoor competition.
 There is a café at the centre giving us the opportunity to have refreshments.

-During the winter we shoot on Monday nights for 3 hours, starting in late September through until late March.
+During the winter we shoot on Monday evenings for 3 hours, from late September until late March.
 Our sessions are from 18:00 until 21:00 and shooting commences at approximately 18:30.
 Members do not need to book and we can take guests, although preference will be given to members.
 If you wish to shoot as a guest, it would be preferable to contact the Club Secretary at firstname.lastname@example.org.

 The cost of running our indoor venue unfortunately means that an additional charge has to be made for indoor shooting during the winter.